 KCOG adopted the 2022 RTP/SCS (KCOG, 2022a) on December 16, 2022.
 The 2022 RTP serves as a blueprint that establishes a set of regional transportation goals, policies, and actions intended to guide development of the planned multimodal transportation systems in Kern County.
-The 2022 SCS includes land use planning strategies and policies to reduce air emissions from passenger and light duty truck travel by better coordinating transportation expenditures with forecasted development patterns in order to meet the GHG emissions reduction target for the region by achieving a 9 percent reduction in per capita transportation GHG emissions by 2020 and a 15 percent reduction in per capita transportation of the 2022 RTP/SCS policies and strategies would have co-benefits of reducing per capita criteria air pollutant emissions (e.g., nitrogen dioxide, carbon monoxide, etc.) associated with reduced per capita vehicle miles traveled (VMT).
+The 2022 SCS includes land use planning strategies and policies to reduce air emissions from passenger and light duty truck travel by better coordinating transportation expenditures with forecasted development patterns in order to meet the GHG emissions reduction target for the region by achieving a 9 percent reduction in per capita transportation GHG emissions by 2020 and a 15 percent reduction in per capita transportation emissions by 2035 compared to the 2005 level (KCOG, 2022a).
+Compliance with and implementation of the 2022 RTP/SCS policies and strategies would have co-benefits of reducing per capita criteria air pollutant emissions (e.g., nitrogen dioxide, carbon monoxide, etc.) associated with reduced per capita vehicle miles traveled (VMT).